ajsmith607/memills/content/family-of-edward-hallock-mills/topics/corfu.md

 <p>I did send out a message to see if there are still any records from the start of the church, but truth be told, back then, record keeping wasn't exactly a big thing. and if anything was still available, it would have been transferred over, and over again.
 </p>
 </blockquote>
-<figcaption><cite>— May 21, 2020, personal correspondence with Ken Rumble, Church Office Secretary for Corfu United Presbyterian Church.</cite>
+<figcaption><cite>— 21 May 2020, Ken Rumble, Corfu United Presbyterian Church, personal correspondence.</cite>
 </figcaption>
 </figure>